-2026 World Series Odds: Sportsbooks vs. Prediction Markets – Full Breakdown
+2026 World Series Odds: Sportsbooks vs. Prediction Markets

-The Los Angeles Dodgers are the current 2026 World Series favorites at roughly +210 to +225 across major sportsbooks, implying about a 30–32% chance to win.
+The Los Angeles Dodgers are the current 2026 World Series favorites at roughly +180 across major sportsbooks, implying about a 30–32% chance to win.
 But prediction markets like Kalshi and Polymarket often price that probability differently, creating actionable gaps between public betting lines and true market consensus.
 Below, we compare live sportsbook odds vs. prediction market probabilities for all 30 MLB teams to identify where the best value (and biggest traps) exist.

 How to Read This Chart